Avian Ecology Lab

 Interested homeowners are welcome to contact me or leave the contact information here at any time.

-The experimental setups will be installed for 10 days between late March and mid-June of 2023.
-The project will likely be extended into 2024–2025.
+The experimental setups will be installed for 10 days between March and mid-June of 2025.

 Once we get in touch, I will visit the household and install an artificial nest on the property, of course, under guidance of the property owner.
 The motion-activated camera will be facing a nest and exclude the property from the field of view as much as possible.
 The camera and the nest will be there for 10 days, after which they will be collected1.